JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 ### Trucker Radios

 Trucker radios typically communicate over a single analog channel, so collisions are common.
-Because it's analog, people have to run the Multiple Access protocols verbally.
+Because it's analog, people have to run the Medium Access Control protocols verbally.

 Before people talk over the channel, they listen to make sure no one else is already talking (CSMA), and then they will talk.
 Responses are expected to be immediate so the conversation can be easily detected as over by others.
 Collisions are common, so there are common phrases to let a person know that they were "stepped on" or "doubled".
 One helpful rule truckers use to minimize the chance of collisions is to keep messages as short and dense as possible.